South Wales Cricket Association

 travelled extensively to all parts of the world.

-settle in Llangennech and Ieuan, with an interest in rugby, cricket and
+saw the family settle in Llangennech and Ieuan, with an interest in rugby,

-fishing, soon got involved with our club.
-He was very adept at solving problems
+cricket and fishing, soon got involved with our club.
+He was very adept at

-and overcoming difficulties using his engineering skills and could turn his
+solving problems and overcoming difficulties using his engineering skills and

 After retirement and into his 70s, he